 1. Boycott Cheap Chocolate.
 Those miniatures, peanut butter cups, and crunch bars are likely made with slave chocolate.
 Yes, that’s right!
 The companies who produce cheap chocolate are the ones who are buying the beans from West Africa.
 Most chocolate that is produced there is harvested by children, who have been lured or kidnapped into slavery, fed terribly, with no access to medical care or education.
 By purchasing these bags of chocolate, you are helping to support these practices.
 Check out the post and lecture I gave at the University of California, Berkeley if you’d like to learn more, watch The Dark Side of Chocolate, and check out CNN’s Freedom Project.
 Fortunately, you don’t have to boycott Halloween all together.
 You can buy organic, fair trade chocolate from Equal Exchange (they have very cute mini versions of their chocolate), Divine Mini Chocolates, and Barefoot Provisions.

 2. Employ the Switch Witch.
 Have you ever wondered why cold and flu season seems to start in November?
 My theory is that this is the beginning of the sugar holidays.
 Nobody needs constant doses of sugary chocolate and candy.
 I can’t remember where I heard of the magical Switch Witch, but in case you haven’t heard either, she comes and takes your candy and switches it out for a present.
 Brilliant!
-Now smart person decided to sell an actual doll and story, similar to Elf on the Shelf.
+It’s an actual doll and story, similar to Elf on the Shelf.
 I wish I thought of it first!
 It worked like a gem when our kids were younger.
-They much preferred a playmobil or other toy instead of the candy.
+They much preferred a playmobil or other toys instead of the candy.
 Now that that are a bit older, I just tell them they can eat a few pieces and then they know they have to hand it over.
 I know you can donate it to the troops, but honestly, the troops don’t need candy any more than our kids do.
 My husband usually pick out a few of our favorite pieces, then we simply toss the rest in the garbage.

 3. Get Creative with Costumes.
 I know you’re busy, but there are better alternatives to those junky Made in China masks from the grocery store.
 There are so many cool ideas on Pinterest for making your own simple, low budget costumes.
 This one was my favorite, because of it’s resourcefulness, humor, and cheap cost: